dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Chile/cl-apm.md

 ```

 ## Klap Efectivo
+With _Klap efectivo_, your customers can generate a coupon and complete the payment in a physical payment office.

 ### Request parameters
 You need to include specific fields for this payment method to work correctly.
 Check the [Purchase operation]({{< ref purchase-operations.md >}}#request-parameters) article for details on authentication, languages of the response, and basic purchase parameters such as amount and currency.